thethales/poliglota.js/readme.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+To get a running example, just download the entire directory contents and execute [example.html](https://github.com/thethales/poliglota.js/blob/master/example.html)

 Note: The project is still on its infacy, therefore perfomance issues might be a thing.

 ### Prerequisites